justinjohn0306/deepspeedpatcher/README.md

 ## Important Version Compatibility Information

+⚠️ **Note**: I have no idea if new versions of Pyton, PyTorch, CUDA, DeepSpeed will always compile nicely.
+There are too many varations and really its up to Microsoft to let us know what does and doesnt work.
+This tool is as-is, just designed to make things simpler and has been tested with Python 3.11.x, PyTorch 2.4.1 and CUDA 12.1, with DeepSpeed up to version 16.1, on a Windows 11 system, with all the prerequisites correctly installed.

 DeepSpeed wheels are environment-specific and must be built for your exact configuration.
 A built wheel is tied to:

 1. **Python Major Version**